moq-wg/moq-transport/draft-ietf-moq-transport.md

 ready to process objects for the same fulltrackname from multiple publishers and the objects received are forwarded to active matching subscribers.
-If multiple objects are received with the same fulltrackname, group ID and object ID - a caching Relays MUST drop the received objects as duplicate if there exists already an object with the matching fulltrackame, group ID and object ID, in its cache.
+If multiple objects are received with the same Full Track Name, group ID and object ID, Relays MUST ignore subsequently received Objects.

 Objects MUST NOT be sent for unsuccessful subscriptions, and if a subscriber receives a SUBSCRIBE_ERROR after receiving objects, it MUST close the session